X1pe0/Filter-Genie/README.md

 # Filter-Genie
-Open source and free content blocking either via our free cloud or self hosted.
+Open source and free content blocking for AD's and Malware either via our free cloud or self hosted.